 Edward Lord is an elected politician, non-executive director, consultant, and interim leader, with specialist expertise in change management, corporate governance and stakeholder relations, including fundraising.
-He has experience in sports administration, central and local government, the NHS, higher education, infrastructure projects, social investment, philanthropy, and public-private partnerships.
-He was educated at Bury Grammar School in Lancashire and the Government Department of the University of Essex, graduating in 1994 in Public Policy and Public Management.
+Edward has experience in sports administration, central and local government, the NHS, higher education, infrastructure projects, social investment, philanthropy, and public-private partnerships.
+Edward was educated at Bury Grammar School in Lancashire and the Government Department of the University of Essex, graduating in 1994 in Public Policy and Public Management.

-Edward is chairman of Capital Ambition, a £38 million investment fund supporting improvement and innovation projects in London’s local authorities, and Megalith Realty Limited, a private equity backed property developer recently launched to build homes in London and beyond.
-He is a non-executive director and former chairman of Local Partnerships LLP, the commercial and efficiency taskforce jointly owned by HM Treasury and the Local Government Association which advises on the delivery of infrastructure and growth projects.
+Edward is non-executive chair of Capital Ambition, a £38 million investment fund supporting improvement and innovation projects in London’s local authorities, and Megalith Realty Limited, a private equity backed property developer recently launched to build homes in London and beyond.
+He is a non-executive director and former chair of Local Partnerships LLP, the commercial and efficiency taskforce jointly owned by HM Treasury and the Local Government Association which advises on the delivery of infrastructure and growth projects.
 He is also a non-executive director of Social Investment Business Limited and member of the London Councils’ Leaders’ Committee, and was formerly on the boards of London Strategic Housing Limited, Parkwood Holdings plc and Whittington Hospital NHS Trust, where he was deputy chairman.
 He was previously development director at Liverpool John Moores University and the City University, London, since which he has had his own consultancy and interim leadership practice.

-He was chairman of the Group Board of the Amateur Swimming Association, England’s national governing body for swimming, diving, water polo and synchronised swimming, from 2013 to 2015 and has a number of roles within the Football Association, including as chairman of the London FA’s Inclusion Advisory Group and as a chairman of anti-discrimination disciplinary commissions.
+He was chair of the Group Board of the Amateur Swimming Association, England’s national governing body for swimming, diving, water polo and synchronised swimming, from 2013 to 2015 and has a number of roles within the Football Association, including as chairman of the London FA’s Inclusion Advisory Group and as a chairman of anti-discrimination disciplinary commissions.
 He served as a member of the FA’s Inclusion Advisory Board from its inception until September 2014.

 In July 2013, he stood down from a number of senior posts with the Local Government Association, including being a member of its governing Executive Board, the Local Government Improvement & Innovation Board, and serving as the national lead on equality and social inclusion for nine years.
 He also led a range of task groups including ones on municipal bonds, treasury management, and the restructuring of the LGA Group itself.